Robert0812/deepsaldet/README.md

 Multi-Context Deep Learning.
 In CVPR 2015.

 ## Usage
-- OS and pre-installation: this source code is tested on 64-bit Arch Linux OS, and it should be executable in other linux distributions.
-Pre-installations are mainly for [caffe](http://caffe.berkeleyvision.org/), and ./caffe-sal/Makefile.config is only for reference.
+- Supported OS: this source code is tested on 64-bit Arch Linux OS, and it should be executable in other linux distributions.
+- Pre-installations: refer to [caffe](http://caffe.berkeleyvision.org/) for
+packages required by caffe toolkit.
+Packages requried by Python scripts include
+	- skimage
+	- leveldb
+	- matplotlib
 - Download caffe models by running: cd models/ && sh get_models.sh && cd ..
 - Run demo: sh get_deep_mutlicontext_saliency.sh